owendswang/Luac0re-ps5-autoloader/ps5_autoloader/README.md

 ## 'ps5_autoloader' folder

 Put payloads in it.
-Then put this folder to `/mnt/USB?/` or `/data/`.
-Or implement it to the game savedata.
+Then put this folder to `/mnt/USB?/` or `/data/`. ~~Or implement it to the game savedata.~~ ('ps5_autoloader' can't be loaded from savedata since 'autoload.lua' is replaced with 'ps5_autoload.elf')

 ## 'autoload.txt' file